About This Course

 Why Choose This Course

 This is an in depth introduction to environmental science and social policy, as a stand-alone qualification and as a springboard to employment or further study.
 The course provides you with relevant current environmental knowledge and sustainable social solutions.
-You will gain a broad understanding of European and national environmental objectives and planning, Environmental Impact Assessments (EIA), Strategic Environmental Assessments (SEA), water and air pollution, environmental legislation, contaminated land, waste management, geology, food and the social issues associated with these topics.
+You will gain a broad understanding of European and national environmental objectives and planning, Environmental Impact Assessments (EIA), Strategic Environmental Assessments (SEA), water and air pollution, environmental legislation, waste management, geology, sustainable agriculture, geographic information systems, sustainable and eco-tourism development, food and the social issues associated with these topics.

 Skills and Careers Information

-This course is aimed at people returning to education, people with an existing qualification and seeking to broaden their knowledge of environmental and social issues, people starting out in a career in environmental science and looking for direction to an area of specialisation, and health and safety officers who wish to broaden their career opportunities in EHS.
+This course is aimed at people returning to education, people with an existing qualification and seeking to broaden their knowledge of environmental and social issues, people starting out in a career in environmental science and looking for direction to an area of specialisation.

 Graduates of this course have found employment in the pharmachem sector, in local authorities, hold environmental, health and safety positions and have gone on to graduate with degrees in environmental science.